Vyral/base-template/_posts/2018-12-06-what-you-need-to-maintain-a-strong-luxury-division.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: tLmvI9-m4n0
+youtube_code: jVCCBwyVKDU
 ---

 {% include youtube.html %}

-f you’re looking to increase your average sale price and sell more high-end luxury homes in your market, **it’s very important that you have a strong, dedicated luxury division.** What does a strong, dedicated luxury division look like, though?
+If you’re looking to increase your average sale price and sell more high-end luxury homes in your market, **it’s very important that you have a strong, dedicated luxury division.** What does a strong, dedicated luxury division look like, though?

 The old way of maintaining a luxury division (which many franchises still ascribe to) is to just have a different logo or sign for your luxury homes or your luxury division’s office.
 That’s not a luxury division.